 - Dr. Doom in the 60s Fantastic Four cartoon: "Silence!
 Silence, I say!
 All of you!
 Listen to me!"
 And in The Super Hero Squad Show, he uses some variation of the line in just about every scene he has with his idiot minions, especially MODOK and Abomination.

 - Balactus did this when the White Shadow started bossing him around on Minoriteam.
 "Silence.
 There are worlds to destroy."

 - In Fairly OddParents, Elmer's boil says this to him when he contemplates telling someone about it.

 - Displayed in an unusual way in the Star Wars spinoff cartoon Droids.
 During one scene, the local warlord is preparing to make a speech before his henchmen who will not stop talking.
 The warlord subtly gestures for silence but there's no change.
 He makes his movements more overt over the next minute or so.
 Eventually, he resorts to, "QUIIIIIEEEEEEEEETTTTTT!" and finally gets the result he wants.

-- Megatron of Transformers fame said this at least once an episode in the G1 cartoon.
+- Megatron fame said this at least once an episode in the G1 cartoon.
 Usually to Starscream.

-- A recent ideological argument between Megs and Prime in the IDW comics had Megatron interupting Prime's famous motto with "Oh shut up!"
+- An ideological argument between Megs and Prime in the IDW comics had Megatron interupting Prime's famous motto with "Oh shut up!"